perwestin/docs/contents/docs/tutorials/accounts.md

 ## Read account details

-Use one of the [ACCOUNTID]s to get more information about a speicific account.
+Use one of the [ACCOUNTID]s to get more information about a specific account.

 	curl -X GET
 		[API_HOST]/psd2/accountinformation/v1/accounts/[ACCOUNTID]